-Serial-IP converters (more commonly referred to as Terminal Servers or Device Servers) are hardware devices which convert serial asynchronous data from an RS232, RS422 or RS485 port to TCP/IP or UDP packets.
+Serial-IP converters (more commonly referred to as Terminal Servers or Device Servers) are hardware devices that enable you to remotely access, control and manage any serial device over an IP network or the Internet.
+They are used to convert serial asynchronous data from an RS232, RS422 or RS485 port to TCP/IP or UDP packets giving you authentic serial communications across the Ethernet.
 These converters or adapters are typically found in 1 port or multiport models and include a 10/100 Ethernet network interface.

 What to consider when choosing a Serial to IP converter

 Serial async start/stop characters in 7, 8 or 9 bit formats are received by the Serial-IP converter and then encapsulated in TCP or UDP packets.
 These packets are then forwarded to a remote software based IP socket application, another serial device connected to a peer Serial-IP converter on the network or to a virtual COM port redirector software utility like Perle’s TruePort.